 The U.S. Bureau of Labor Statistics (BLS) places visual effects technicians under the category of multimedia artists (www.bls.gov).
-According to the BLS, multimedia artists and animators earned an annual median salary of $64,470 in May 2013.
+According to the BLS, multimedia artists and animators earned an annual mean salary of $78,230 in May 2018.
 Most visual effects technicians work in the motion picture and video industry.
-Multimedia artists in this industry earned an annual average salary of $84,610 in May 2013, according to the BLS.
+Multimedia artists in this industry earned an annual average salary of $86,080 in May 2018, according to the BLS.

 Location significantly affects salary.
-For example, multimedia artists and animators working in California made an average annual salary of $88,150 in May 2013, compared to those working in New Mexico, who earned $70,310.
+For example, multimedia artists and animators working in Connecticut made an average annual salary of $102,630 in May 2018, compared to those working in Georgia, who earned $62,000.
 BLS records from that same year showed California paid the highest annual average salaries for this field, especially in the following metropolitan regions:

 Creating animation effects for film, television, and the Internet, multimedia artists use computer software programs to produce computer generated imagery (CGI).
 These individuals use special computer applications to color, shade, and morph images as needed.
 Within the motion picture industry, visual effects technicians blend film segments of real actors with CGI elements to create the appearance of interaction between actors and a virtual world.

 O*NET Online states that visual effects technicians, as multimedia artists, also draw storyboards that help the director position the actors to best interact with CGI elements that will be added in post-production editing (www.online.onetcenter.org).
 Technicians also meet with the director and film crew to discuss what CGI effects are needed and how they should look onscreen.